Jimmy Fallon Surprised Graduates At Marjory Stoneman Douglas High School And Delivered An Encouraging Speech

 The students were surprised and pleased to see Fallon at their graduation, and it’s likely to have made their day a little brighter.

 Meanwhile, shocking new information has been surfacing about the gunman, Nikolas Cruz.
 The Miami Herald noted that Cruz made cellphone videos prior to the shootings making bold threats against the school.
 These included phrases like “With the power of my AR-15 you will all know who I am.”
 Cruz also said that other students thought he was an “idiot” even though according to him, the students were “brainwashed by these f***ing political government programs.”
-Cruz also claimed that “Hello.
+Cruz also announced his intentions in a video.

+“Hello.
 My name is Nik and I’m going to be the next school shooter of 2018… My goal is at least 20 people with an AR-15… Location is Stoneman Douglas in Parkland, Florida.”

 Cruz is facing a potential death penalty trial.
 The videos are likely going to be used against Cruz to convict him of first-degree murder.
 The cellphone videos were released due to a media request for discovery.

-Fred Guttenberg, father of Jaime Guttenberg who was killed during the school shooting, expressed his thoughts.
+Fred Guttenberg, the father of Jaime Guttenberg, who was killed during the school shooting, expressed his thoughts.

 “What [Cruz] did has resulted in him being in jail where he will rot and die.
 He was caught and he is going to be abused in prison until he dies.”